ngrx/platform/docs/store-devtools/README.md

 string - the instance name to be showed on the monitor page.
 Default value is _NgRx Store DevTools_.

 #### `monitor`:
-function - the monitor function configuration that you what to hook.
+function - the monitor function configuration that you want to hook.

 #### `actionSanitizer`
 function which takes `action` object and id number as arguments, and should return `action` object back.